YasinVighio/Catalina-Visual-Config-Manager/README.md

 <li> Backup and Restore Configurations </li>

-Currently it is tested on Windows
+Currently, it is tested on Windows